MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ### Continuous Integration & Continuous Deployment

-The result of a build phase when successfully should always be some kind of Artefact.
+The result of a build phase when successfully should always be some kind of `Artefact`.
+As we are not compiling or building a software product we can not rely on any compilers to throw errors on syntactical issues.
+Same steps a compiler does could be engineered for IaC, but limited to a configuration file.
+Only after an actual deployment and the validation of the requirements on the deployed Azure Resource took place an artifact could be considered build, it is also known as `Continuous Integration`
-The Artefact in this context is a valid ARM template itself.
+The Artefact in this context is only then a valid ARM template.
-Only if unit and integration test are successful an artefact should be created, this is considered Continuous Integration.

-This artefact is then used to release and deploy to the first environment - Continuous Delivery, usually a Development (Dev) or Beta environment.
+The created artefact is used to release and deploy to the first environment - `Continuous Delivery`, usually a Development (Dev) or Beta environment.
 You can use a dedicated Azure subscription or a naming convention inside a resource group.
 I would recommend to have at least dedicated subscriptions for different environments.

 After the deployment to the first stage is successful you can execute the automated Acceptance Tests and have a gate that notifies Key Users to run `User Acceptance Tests` on the particular 'test' environment.
+User Acceptance Tests can be managed and monitored through [Azure DevOps Test Plans](https://azure.microsoft.com/en-us/services/devops/test-plans/).
-Only after the approval of a release manager that go the tests result from the key users the next Stage e.g. Pre-Production or Staging should be triggered, using the same artefact.
-This is considered Continious Deployment and should be the end goal of every infrastructure as code project.
+Only after the approval of a release manager, if all tests result from the key users are green, the next Stage e.g. Pre-Production or Staging should be triggered, using the same artefact.
+ This is considered `Continuous Deployment` and should be the end goal of every Infrastructure as Code project.

 ## Developer View